fbpx

 How do you handle low-light or challenging conditions?
 Can we see examples?

 Weddings can have a variety of lighting situations—outdoor ceremonies, dimly lit receptions, and everything in between.
-The team at Emma Mullins Photography explains: “A dark venue requires expertise in using additional lighting, flash, and other equipment to avoid grainy or poorly exposed photos.
+Photographer Emma Mullins explains: “A dark venue requires expertise in using additional lighting, flash, and other equipment to avoid grainy or poorly exposed photos.
 By asking for examples of their work, you can see how they’ve successfully navigated similar venues, giving you confidence that they can capture beautiful images no matter the lighting conditions.”

 As a wedding photographer, what do you value the most and why?